Arbaz86/Arbaz86/README.md

 <div align="center">

-### Glad to see you here!
+## Glad to see you here!
-*<div align="center">I'm a full-stack web developer with over 1200 hours of coding experience and have created numerous projects.
-A passion for learning with an endless supply of optimism and curiosity.✨✨</div>*
+<h3 align="center">I'm a full-stack web developer with over 1200 hours of coding experience and have created numerous projects.
+A passion for learning with an endless supply of optimism and curiosity.✨✨</h3>

   ### Connect with me :
   <a href="https://github.com/Arbaz86" target="_blank">